evkx/evkx.github.io/content/models/volvo/xc40/XC40_Recharge_Twin_Motor/_index.md

 ## Drivetrain

-Volvo XC40 Recharge Twin Motor has a rear-wheel drive system supported by one motor on the rear axle.
+Volvo XC40 Recharge Twin Motor has an all-wheel drive system supported by two motors, one on each axle.

 The  suspension has a fixed height and damping.
 The ground clearance with this suspension is 175 mm.